 Capri is a charming island off the tip of the Amalfi Coast in the Bay of Naples.
 It can easily be visited as a day trip from Naples or Amalfi Coast towns but it’s a great place to spend a few nights soaking up the charming atmosphere after all the day tours have left and relax on the beach during the day.

-To get to Capri, you can take a ferry from Sorrento, the closest town, taking 20-30 minutes.
+To get to Capri, you can take a ferry from Sorrento, the closest town, taking 20 to 30 minutes.
 From Positano or Amalfi on the coast or from Naples there are ferries that take 45 to 80 minutes.
 There are also ferries connecting with the island of Ischia, known for its thermal spas.
 See Capri ferry schedules.

 If you want to visit the island by boat on a guided day trip, take the Capri Small Group Day Cruise from Sorrento or Capri Cruise from Amalfi Coast, departing from Positano, Amalfi, or Praiano.
 Both are full day trips that include a boat trip around the island with a stop to swim and time on the island to explore independently.

 Visiting the Blue Grotto on Capri:

 Probably the most popular site on the island is the famous Blue Grotto, a cave with stunning iridescent blue water, a favorite of the Roman Emperor Tiberius.
 To get to the Blue Grotto, take a boat from Marina Grande or a bus from Anacapri to the ticket office, then you’ll transfer to a small rowboat that takes you inside the cave for about 5 minutes.
 The Blue Grotto is open daily, 9-5, except during high seas or bad weather.
 During summer lines to enter can be very long, especially in the afternoon.

 Photos by Gillian McGuire